 Junior Cycle comprises the first three years of post primary education.
 Our students study the following core examination subjects;

-Irish, English, Mathematics, French, History, Geography, Music, Science CSPE and Chinese and one option from Art, Business and Home Economics.
+Irish, English, Mathematics, Classics, History, Geography, Music, Science and Chinese.
+They also choose one option from each of the following lines:

 Chinese has an external accreditation and this is provided in conjunction with the Confucius Institute in UCD.

-Non examination subjects are Religion, Physical Education and SPHE (Social Personal and Health Education.
+Non examination subjects are Religious Education, Physical Education, CSPE and SPHE (Social Personal and Health Education).

 English is a core subject.
 The study of English emphasises the development of a range of literacy and oral skills in a variety of domains, personal, social and cultural.
 Students learn to interpret, compose, discriminate and evaluate a wide range of materials.
 Students engage with the voice of literature, learn to dialogue critically with it and come to understand its significance and value.